dianabenjumea/dianabenjumea.github.io/README.md

  components of mining dumpers.
 Results in Engineering, 100934.
 [Link](https://www.sciencedirect.com/science/article/pii/S2590123023000610)

 A good reference for engineers who intend to understand oil data and promote the development of lifetime models of components.
 The paper studies lifetime expectation of the main components of dumpers considering oil data.
 These lifetimes were analyzed by using the Cox proportional hazard model and a new robust version of the same model that is the main contribution of this work.
 The results show that robust version introduced has better performance than Cox classical model.

+- Benjumea, D. C. (2024, June).
+Formalising safety requirements for robotic autonomous systems in highly regulated domains.
+In 2024 IEEE 32nd International Requirements Engineering Conference (RE) (pp. 512-516).
+IEEE.
+[Link](https://doi.org/10.1109/RE59067.2024.00066)

+This paper presents a systematic approach to ensuring the safe operation of Robotic Autonomous Systems (RAS) in regulated environments, using the UK nuclear safety regime as a case study.
+By formalising functional safety requirements and integrating them into a rules-based Safety System, we demonstrate compliance with industry standards.
+A real-world application involving an inspection robot highlights the feasibility and importance of safety assurance across the RAS lifecycle.
+[Link to aditional material](https://dianabenjumea.github.io/RE/requirementsTable/)

 ## PhD Thesis